venkateswarlupambha/-HEALTHY-FOOD-STORE-/README.md

 ✨ HEALTHY FOOD 🍞 STORE ✨

-This is a web based application developed for health related telugu based website in india
+This is a web based application developed for health related norwin based website

 ### This web based food store application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.